What’s the difference between Mixed and Multilevel Models? What about Hierarchical Models or Random Effects models?

 Hierarchical Linear Models (HLM)

 Both are pretty generic names, but they imply the random factors are nested/hierarchical, not crossed.
-They often use separate model equations for each level, and slightly different notation and terminology than mixed models.
+They often use separate model equations for each level.
+They use slightly different notation and terminology than mixed models.
+Their focus is on levels, not random factors.
 Their notation and terminology doesn’t really accommodate crossed random factors.

 Mixed Effects Models (LME)